tivas-g/Ota_Internalization_on_Uniswap/README.md

 ## Implementation Guideline

-An overview of the data pipeline for this paper is implemented through Dune Analytics queries.
-The table below maps dataset columns to their corresponding Dune queries:
+The data pipeline for the empirics from this paper is implemented through Dune Analytics queries.
+The table below maps dataset columns to their corresponding Dune queries.
+Dune queries can be accessed from the links in the table below, and the raw SQL can be found in this repository.:

 | Spread sheet name | Dune query number | Dune column name | Dune link |
 |-------------------|-------------------|------------------|-----------|